 - Be able to keep their own personal issues separate from their relationship with the client.

-- Look after themselves both mentally and physically, to prevent clients’ issues from becoming an unhealthy burden.
+- Look after themselves both mentally and physically in order to prevent clients’ issues from becoming an unhealthy burden.

 - Be non-judgemental and empathetic.

 Counselling can be an incredibly rewarding career path, but trying not to get caught up in others’ circumstances can be a challenge, so having extra life experience under your belt can be a real bonus.
 Experienced individuals who have lived through life’s ups and downs can often find it easier to empathise with others who are going through similar circumstances.